West Side Story is so famous that people sometimes forget how strange it was.

 Laurents understood argument.
 Sondheim, still early in his career, understood compression.
 Together they helped create a musical whose language stays memorable because it moves between innocence, bravado, irony, and dread without becoming stiff.
 Even when the material strains toward archetype, the writing drags it back toward urban speech and emotional friction.

 This is one of the most underappreciated reasons the show survives.
-West Side Story does not only sound big.
-It sounds specific.
-The creators were not merely illustrating social conflict.
+West Side Story sounds big and specific.
+The creators were doing more than illustrating social conflict.
 They were trying to give competing American selves a language that could sing without becoming polite.

 The musical lasts because it never solved the country it described